Skip to content

 Agent search optimization

-Best fit for SaaS, services, and content-heavy sites with real buying pages already live, but weak page structure, weak schema, or weak internal linking around those pages.
+For SaaS, services, and content-heavy sites with real buying pages already live, but weak page structure, weak schema, or weak internal linking around those pages.

 • Your site may already answer the right questions, but the strongest pages are not being surfaced consistently.